aptech/docs/docs/CR-dlibrary.rst

     dlibrary mylib;

 The above command passes the base name of the shared library to load.
 GAUSS will expand this base name to a platform specific shared library name.
-The expanded name on Windows is ``mylib.dll``.
-On Linux it is ``libmylib.so`` and on Mac, ``libmylib.dylib``.
+The expanded name on Windows is :file:`mylib.dll`.
+On Linux it is :file:`libmylib.so` and on Mac, :file:`libmylib.dylib`.
 Since we did not pass the ``-a`` flag, GAUSS, will unload any shared libraries that were previously loaded with the `dlibrary` command.

 Loading a shared library and keeping previously loaded shared libraries
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++